Advanced Instrumental Ensemble Syllabus

-E. Performances: The Advanced Instrumental Ensemble is a performance organization.
+F. Performances: The Advanced Instrumental Ensemble is a performance organization.
 Therefore, each musician is expected and required to participate in all performances.
 Excused or unexcused misses must be made up in a timely fashion.
 Make up work may include but is not limited to playing the performance music solo for Dr. Borden during class, writing a research paper on an assigned related topic, or performing service for the instrumental class such as library work or class room cleaning.
 Make up work for an unexcused missed performance will receive a maximum grade of 70.
 A grade of zero will be given to an excused or unexcused absence if the make-up work is not completed or not completed in a timely manner.
 Non-excused events include but are not limited to birthdays, work, parties, vacations, sporting events, packing and so on.
 If you are in doubt, consult with Dr. Borden at least two weeks prior to the concert.
-A note about athletics: Singers performances take priority over athletic practices and games.
+A note about athletics: Performances take priority over athletic practices and games.
 Extra rehearsals take precedence over athletic practices.
 A final dress rehearsal will also take priority over practices and games (Dr. Borden may make an exception in special circumstances).

 K. Classroom policies include: